Android Wear smartwatches so far

 Battery life is key for a wearable device that has to be worn all day long.

-Also, like the Pebble Steel, it follows the trend of supporting swappable bands for a more personalized look and feel.
+Also, like the Pebble Steel and now other smartwatches, it follows the trend of supporting swappable bands for a more personalized look and feel.

-As we predicted, there was no rumored 3G-cabale LG G Watch unveiled.
-Expect that to be added further down the line in smartwatches and possibly available in South Korea before anywhere else.
+As we predicted, there was no rumored 3G-capable LG G Watch unveiled.
+Expect that to be added further down the line in Android Wear smartwatches and possibly available in South Korea before anywhere else.